 The use of digital data in cultural heritage is not just about digitising documents and photographs, or creating elaborate 3D models.
 Modern technological advancements allow us to examine, analyse and understand pieces of cultural heritage through new ways with the use of a variety of software including statistics, GIS, programming languages or even machine learning and AI.

-On the first day of the workshop, in addition to the presentations, the programmewill include a “research and collaboration” session for the exchange of ideas and methodologies of research, as well as the establishment of new collaborations.
+The first day of the workshop will involve presentations as well as a “research and collaboration” session to encourage the exchange of ideas and methodologies of research, as well as the establishment of new collaborations.

 november 24 (Wednesday) - 25 (Thursday)